Doctor insights on:

 Inderal overdose: An overdose occurs when an excessive / dangerous dose of a drug / substance is used.
 Overdose may cause slow, rapid or irregular heart rate, difficulty breathing or no breathing, blurred or double vision, lightheadedness, low blood pressure, heart failure, shock, confusion, convulsions, drowsiness, increased sweating or fever.
 REF: >>>> ...Read more

 Certainty?: If the paramedics were certain that a beta blocker was the overdose, they would radio the base station ER Dr with this information and might be ordered to administer glucagon to attempt to reduce its effect, or possibly epinephrine if the pulse and BP were very low.
 Mostly ABC support, monitoring and transport to ER for more treatment options than in field. ...Read moreSee 1 more doctor answer

-How hard is it overdose on my medicine I'm on 1.5 mg of klonopin 80 mg of inderal (propranolol) and 45 mg of remeron at night that's it wife says its a lot ?
+How hard is it overdose on my medicine i'm on 1.5 mg of klonopin 80 mg of inderal (propranolol) and 45 mg of remeron at night that's it wife says its a lot ?